FAQ

 The pediatric and adult hospitals are in separate, functionally free-standing but adjoined buildings, allowing us to experience full tertiary/quaternary care pediatric and adult hospitals with independent and separate facilities without ever having to step outside.
 The close geographic proximity enhances our ability to gather together regularly and helps keep our med-peds group close.
 Our med-peds residents are well-recognized and respected by the pediatric and medicine faculty and are well-integrated within each department.
 Most importantly, we have continued to recruit a hard-working and fun-loving, cohesive group of med-peds residents who support one another and socialize both inside and outside of the hospital.

-We offer many unique opportunities, including tracks focused on global health, advocacy, mental health, research, medical education, and a med-peds consult service focused on young adults in the adult hospital.
+We offer many unique opportunities, including tracks focused on global health, advocacy, research, medical education, and a med-peds consult service focused on young adults in the adult hospital.

 - How many residents do you accept each year?